puppetlabs/bolt/4-running-scripts/README.md

 1. [Installing Bolt](../1-installing-bolt)
 1. [Acquiring nodes](../2-acquiring-nodes)

 It is also useful to have some familiarity with running commands with `bolt` so you understand passing nodes and credentials.
-The following lab is recommended:
+The following exercise is recommended:

 1. [Running Commands](../3-running-commands)